 This study is part of the broader QPear experiment, which aims to evaluate the impact of the projected 2040 Belgian climate under the RCP 8.5 scenario on pear tree growth, fruit quality, and orchard ecosystem functioning in Europe, compared to ambient conditions from 2013-2018.
 To replicate these conditions, the innovative Ecotron infrastructure in Maasmechelen at the National Park Hoge Kempen, operated by Hasselt University, was utilized.
-This facility entails 12 advanced, enclosed macro-scale (167 m) sun-lit climate chambers designed to precisely regulate and monitor key climatic parameters, including air and soil temperature, air humidity, CO2 levels, precipitation, groundwater content, and windspeed upon a lysimeter containing a soil-canopy column to monitor real-time ecosystem processes (Figure 1) [21].
-Detailed description of the macro-scale Ecotron facility is provided by Rineau et al (2019).
-In late autumn 2021, twelve adult pear trees, each measuring three meters in height, were excavated along with intact soil cylinders from an experimental orchard at PCFruit (ProefCentrum Fruitteelt) in Limburg province, Belgium.
-The trees were then placed into six macro-scale lysimeters (two meters in diameter and 1.6 meters in depth), with two trees per lysimeter.
-Subsequently the trees were grown for one year in lysimeters in open air, exposing them to ambient climatic conditions.
-This pre-treatment facilitated the acclimation of both the trees and the soil to the lysimeter environment.
+This facility entails 12 advanced, enclosed macro-scale sun-lit climate chambers (167 m3) designed to precisely regulate and monitor key climatic parameters, including air and soil temperature, air humidity, CO2 levels, precipitation, groundwater content, and windspeed upon a lysimeter containing a soil-canopy column to monitor real-time ecosystem processes (Figures 2 and 3) [31].
+Detailed description of the macro-scale Ecotron facility is provided by Rineau et al (2019) [32].
+In late autumn 2021, twelve adult pear trees, each measuring three meters in height, were excavated along with their corresponding intact soil cylinders from an experimental orchard at PCFruit (ProefCentrum Fruitteelt) in Limburg province, Belgium.
+The trees were then placed into six macro-scale lysimeters (two meters in diameter and 1.5 meters in depth), with two trees positioned per lysimeter.
+Subsequently the trees were grown for one year in the lysimeters in open air, exposing them to ambient climatic conditions.
+This pre-treatment facilitated the acclimatization of both the trees and the soil to the lysimeter environment.

-In January 2022, the lysimeters containing the trees were transported to the Ecotron, where they were exposed to one of two climatic conditions until December 2024: a typical climate of 2013-2018 period, or a typical year of 2040 climate with three biological replicates per climate condition.
-The climate scenarios were generated by selecting a simulation from an ensemble of dynamically downscaled regional climate model (RCM) outputs, ensuring it accurately represented present-day climate conditions for key variables in the region of interest, while also aligning with future multi-model mean projections.
-This methodology incorporated the co-variance of climate variables, natural climate variability, and extreme events, providing a robust framework for generating realistic climate forcing for ecosystem manipulation experiments [22,23].
+In January 2022, the lysimeters containing the trees were transported to the Ecotron, where they were exposed to one of two climatic conditions until December 2024: a typical climate of 2013-2018 period, or a typical year of 2040 climate, with three biological replicates per climate condition.
+The climate scenarios were generated by selecting a simulation from an ensemble of dynamically downscaled regional climate model (RCM) outputs, ensuring it accurately represented present-day climate conditions for the key variables in the region of interest, while also aligning with future multi-model mean projections.
+More info on the climate projections can be found in Supplementary Methods 1.
+This methodology incorporated the co-variance of climate variables, natural climate variability, and extreme events, providing a robust framework for generating realistic climate forcing for ecosystem manipulation experiments [33,34].
 The experiment included two exposure periods: from 2022 to 2023 and from 2023 to 2024.